Mannans

 Mannans are polymers containing the sugar mannose as a principal component.

 They are a type of polysaccharide found in hemicellulose, a major source of biomass found in higher plants such as softwoods.
 These polymers also typically contain two other sugars, galactose and glucose.
 They are often branched (unlike cellulose).

 Structural diversity

 Plant mannans have β(1-4) linkages, occasionally with α(1-6) galactose branches, forming galactomannans.
 They are insoluble and a form of storage polysaccharide.
 Ivory nut is a source of mannans.
 An additional type is galactoglucomannan found in soft wood with a mixed mannose/glucose β(1-4) backbone.
+Conjac and salep have glucomannans with β(1-4) linkages.
 Many mannans are acetylated and some from marine sources, have sulfate esters side chains.

-Yeast and some plants such as conjac and salep have a different type of mannans in their cell wall, with a α(1-6) linked backbone and α(1-2) and α(1-3) linked glucose branches, hence "glucomannan".
-It is water soluble.
+Yeast have a different type of glucomannan in their cell wall, with a α(1-6) linked backbone and α(1-2) and α(1-3) linked glucose branches, which may also contain phosphodiester bonds.
+Enzymatic digestion or acid catalysis can help solubilize the glucomannan.
 It is serologically similar to structures found on mammalian glycoproteins.
 Detection of mannan leads to lysis in the mannan-binding lectin pathway.